 8. You can write a check on toilet paper

-Your banker probably won’t take it, but your check needs not come out of your checkbook.
+Your banker probably won’t take it, but your check doesn’t need to come out of your checkbook.
 French financial law states that you can write it on literally any blank piece of paper of your choosing, as long as it contains all the relevant information.

 Honestly though, it’s time to switch to mobile banking.